 The Robert Taylor Museum Of Worldwide Arms

-Owned by Robert Taylor who has lived in the city since 1991, the museum is home to over 2,000 army items from weapons to uniforms originated from nations around the world.
-The attraction is recommended to those who want to experience different cultural exploration in the heart of Vung Tau.
+Owned by Robert Taylor, who has lived in the city since 1991, the museum is home to over 2,000 army items, from weapons to uniforms, originating from nations around the world.
+The attraction is recommended to those who want to experience different cultural explorations in the heart of Vung Tau.

 Hours: 8 AM – 6 PM